jhfung/HemaScribe_v2/README.md

 head(collins2024.seurat$HSPC.annot)
 #> AAACCCAAGCCTGTCG-1 AAACCCAAGCTCACTA-1 AAACCCAAGTATGTAG-1 AAACCCACAAATTGGA-1
-#>              "GMP"              "GMP"             "MPP2"             "MPP4"
+#>              "GMP"              "GMP"     "FcG_neg_MPP3"             "MPP4"
 #> AAACCCACAATTTCGG-1 AAACCCATCACGTCCT-1
 #>             "EryP"              "GMP"
 ```

 Normally, HemaScribe annotation should be run on processed data, after
 quality control filtering, etc., which we have omitted here for brevity.
-The only preprocessing step we insist is log-normalization.
-With
+The annotation uses the “counts” slot, so normalizing the data is not
-`return.full = TRUE`, HemaScribe produces a separate report of all the
+necessary.
+With `return.full = TRUE`, HemaScribe produces a separate
-classifier results.
-If `return.full = FALSE`, a Seurat object is
+report of all the classifier results.
+If `return.full = FALSE`, a Seurat
-returned with the metadata populated by the classifier results instead,
+object is returned with the metadata populated by the classifier results
-which may be useful for downstream analysis.
+instead, which may be useful for downstream analysis.

 The classifiers can also be run individually.
 See the documentation for
 more details.